 Spoilers Ahead – You’ve Been Warned

 The planet has a strange aura of beauty.
 The surroundings are not necessarily beautiful, and that is important because the gunk is supposed to ruin that aspect of a beautiful environment.
 Vibrant greens and yellows outline the fauna.
 Later on, alien structures and ruins are weaved into the foliage and grassland.
 On the other hand, the toxic gunk has saturated the color right out of the ground.
 What once was an area of life has now dried up completely into a soft, barren wasteland.
-Honestly, restoring nature back to its true purpose just feels rewarding in and of itself.
+Honestly, the act of restoring nature becomes a rewarding endeavor.

-By the end of the game, we learn that there is an important alien known as the Gardener.
+We learn that there is an important alien known as the Gardener.
 The Gardener was a scientist who had good intentions to save his race, but lived long enough to become the villain.
 He convinced the alien population that siphoning energy from the planet would sustain alien life for generations, which technically was correct.
 However, there is always a balance.
-Siphoning the energy helped the aliens all live in peaceful hyperbolic chamber pods, but at the cost of destroying the planet itself.
+Siphoning the energy helped the aliens all live in peaceful hyperbolic chamber pods.
+But at what cost?
+The cost of destroying the planet itself.
 Rani tried to reason with the Gardener but he was too far gone.

 In terms of difficulty, The Gunk stands out as one of the easiest games I’ve played recently, and this simplicity is a positive aspect.
 Unlike challenging titles, The Gunk offers a therapeutic experience, providing a straightforward and visually appealing journey.
 With completion taking around 6 hours and 39 minutes, including a “platinum” Xbox achievement, The Gunk proves to be short, sweet, and satisfying.

 Ready for More Gaming Adventures?
 Check Out Dungeons 4 Review: The Absolute Evil is Bigger and Better